Chapter 108

 champagne, wine, beer?
 We have just about everything back here.”

-anything about my surroundings.
-I don’t recognize the voice and when it greets
+I don’t recognize the voice and when it greets me and

-me, I open my eyes.
-I don’t recognize the person in front of me any more than
+playing sleep seems pointless.
+I don’t recognize the person in front of me any

-the voice.
-A brunette woman with almost ghostly white hands, but her face is a
+more than the voice.
+A brunette woman with almost ghostly white hands, but her

-much smoother _____ color, hair tied back in a ponytail, with a smile that
+face is a much smoother peach color, hair tied back in a ponytail, with a smile

-I don’t know enough vampires that I’m the target.
+something.
+I don’t know enough vampires that would make me a target.
 Probably

 someone looking for Destiny, no, I’m sure of it.
 My mind runs down the options